taoteh1221/Open_Crypto_Tracker/README.txt

-IMPORTANT CRON JOB NOTES: MAKE SURE YOU ONLY USE EITHER /etc/cron.d/, or 'crontab -e', NOT BOTH...ANY OLD DUPLICATE ENTRIES WILL RUN YOUR CRON JOB TOO OFTEN.
-If everything is setup properly and the cron job still does NOT run, your particular server may require the cron.php file permissions to be set as 'executable' ('755' chmod on unix / linux systems) to allow running it.
+IMPORTANT CRON JOB NOTES: MAKE SURE YOU ONLY USE EITHER /etc/cron.d/, or 'crontab -e', NOT BOTH...ANY OLD DUPLICATE CRONTAB ENTRIES WILL RUN YOUR CRON JOB TOO OFTEN.
+If everything is setup properly, and the cron job still does NOT run, your particular server may require the cron.php file permissions to be set as 'executable' ('755' chmod on unix / linux systems) to allow running it.

 ################################################################################################################